Wellness Exams for Pets in Canton, MI

-Routine exams and diagnostic tests are a proactive way to reduce your pet's odds of developing certain illnesses later in life, and can increase their lifespan.
-Whatever concerns you have about your pet's diet, behavior, and other factors, our team will be here to guide you in making the best possible choices.
+Routine wellness exams and diagnostic tests are a proactive way to reduce your pet's odds of developing certain illnesses later in life, and can increase their lifespan.
+Whatever concerns you have about your pet's diet, behavior, and other factors, such as parasite prevention, our team will be here to guide you in making the best possible choices.

 Just as humans need to see their doctor for regular checkups, our pets need annual exams to stay healthy.
 Since our pets have shorter lives, they age quickly and develop illnesses that may start out subtle.
 Yearly exams give us a chance to catch illnesses in their early stages.

 Areas we check during the wellness visit include but are not limited to:

 - Heart, lungs, temperature, weight and level of pain, if any

 During this time, we encourage you to ask any questions you have and voice concerns about issues you may have observed at home.
 Addressing problems quickly makes it easier for us to diagnose and treat them, before they can progress.

 Puppies and kittens should see their veterinarian at 6-8 weeks old for their first wellness exam, fecal test and first vaccinations.
 Additionally, puppies and kittens are often born with intestinal parasites they received from their mothers while nursing, and these need to be treated quickly.
 For the best analysis, we send fecal samples to a professional lab.